wuza8/queryfolders/README.md

 ## Overview :book:

-A desktop app that helps finding specific folder types using the power of AI The main function this program does, is reading the structures of files on your local PC and prompt engineer single folders asking
+A desktop app that helps finding specific folder types using the power of AI.
+It reads the structures of files on your local PC and prompt engineer single folders asking

 <div align="center">
    <h3>Is this folder an X?
 Does this folder contain a X? </h3>